Skip to content

 Check for the latest version

 The container filename above may not reflect the latest available version.
-Run ls /home/groups/sh_support/share/containers/af3_*.sif to see what is currently available.
+Run ls /home/groups/sh_support/share/containers/alphafold/af3_*.sif to see what is currently available.

 To build your own container: